 The A'-movement hypothesis of gapping in (12) seems promising in that it accounts without further ado for the fact that gapping always targets clauses and must minimally elide the finite verb and the complementizer of the target clause (if present).
 It also accounts for the well-known properties of the remnants of gapping that they must be able to undergo A'-movement in non-reduced clauses and be contrastively accented.
-A further argument in favor of the A'-movement hypothesis is that it sheds new light on the fact that focus markers such as ook 'also' may occur as gapping remnants without there being a correlate in the antecedent clause as well as on the fact that the polarity marker niet 'not' cannot be elided, not even when niet is present in the antecedent clause.
+A further argument in favor of the A'-movement hypothesis is that it sheds new light on the fact that focus markers such as ook 'also' may occur as gapping remnants without there being a correlate in the antecedent clause as well as on the fact that the polarity marker niet 'not' cannot be elided, not even if niet is present in the antecedent clause.
 The A'-movement analysis of Dutch gapping proposed in this article differs from earlier A'-movement approaches such as found in Aelbrechts (2007) and Boone (2014) in that the remnants of gapping are located in independently motivated A'-positions and that it is not needed to postulate any form of "exceptional movement".
-The A'-movement analysis proposed in this article is not compatible with the standard view on ellipsis developed the seminal work in Merchant (2001) that ellipsis targets some extended verbal projection that is evacuated by the remnants; the conclusion of this article suggests that the proper question to be asked is not what part of the structure is deleted? but what part of the structure is spelled out phonetically?
-My proposal here suggests that spell-out targets a selection of designated A'-specifiers, which simplifies the standard theory of ellipsis by making "exceptional movement" superfluous.
+The A'-movement analysis proposed in this article is not compatible with the standard view since the seminal work in Merchant (2001) that ellipsis targets some extended verbal projection that is evacuated by the remnants; the conclusion of this article suggests that the proper question to be asked is not what part of the structure is deleted? but what part of the structure is spelled out phonetically?
+Due to space limitations, this issue has to be discussed at some other occasion.